-Why Do Skills Matter?
+Why Do Skills Matter in Prophetic Art?

-Skills building for the artists involved are imperative as creating an image of any kind of standard quickly is no mean feat.
+Skills building for artists involved in prophetic live art are imperative as creating an image of any kind of standard quickly is no mean feat.
 I’ve found some real challenges with Iive painting.
-Of the sixty-six works that I produced during the year of live painting, approximately thirty percent were successful enough that I was happy to publish them.
+Of the sixty-six works that I produced during the year of live worship painting, approximately thirty percent were successful enough that I was happy to publish them.
 That is, they were works that I was really pleased with.
 Another forty percent were passable enough to land in the okay category, (not works that I’d want largely published but not complete failures either.)
 Twenty percent had the potential to be salvaged with a lot of work at home.
 The other ten percent were paint-over-and-start agains!
 That means that approximately six weeks out of the year produced works that needed to be completely redone or painted over and another ten weeks had very ho-hum results.

 So even with decades of experience and well over 10,000 hours of arts practice, I still created works ten percent of the time which were complete failures, and another thirty percent of the time that weren’t exactly excellent!